groverlab/groverlab.github.io/_hnbfpr/2023-10-08-r-e-m-james-agee.markdown

 > *"One is my mother who is good to me.
 One is my father who is good to me.
 By some chance, here they are, all on this earth; and who shall ever tell the sorrow of being on this earth, lying, on quilts, on the grass, in a summer evening, among the sounds of night."*

-It was such a poignant scene, so familiar and Southern and ephemeral and *true*.
+It was such a poignant scene, so familiar, so ephemeral, so visceral that you can feel and hear and smell it, so authentically Southern, and so *true*.

 <p style="text-align: center;">* * *</p>